simonroebers/House_Sale_Prices/README.md

 Finally, I apply various regression techniques, such as **linear regression, decision tree regression, random forest regression, and gradient boosting regression**, to the data.
 I evaluate the performance of each model using metrics such as mean squared error (MSE), mean absolute error (MAE), and R-squared.
 I then choose the best performing model and use it to make predictions on the test data.

+The last file comments on some insights and conclusions drawn from the code.

 This repository demonstrates my skills in:
 - Python programming and the use of libraries such as NumPy, Pandas, Matplotlib, and scikit-learn for data analysis and modeling.
 - Understanding and implementation of exploratory data analysis (EDA) to gain insights into the data.